Skip to main content

 • detector dogs

-Before you travel, check if you can bring your items back into Australia.
+Before travelling, check what you can bring back to Australia.

 Check detailed import conditions on the Biosecurity Import Conditions system (BICON) website.

-You must declare these restricted or prohibited items upon arriving in Australia:
+You must declare restricted or prohibited items arriving in Australia.

 Medicines, drugs and herbal remedies